User experience and interaction design for an evolution of the business-focused Merchant Manager platform.

 As further service to the platform, the module was formulated so that it could serve as a universal module within the system and be used for later sequenced tasks, such as when the merchant subscribes to the Virtual Terminal service, which had its own configuration requirements.

-Delivering a friendly welcome message on first login, the message module had a simpler structure whereby additional assistance and personalized directives that spoke directly to the user would be delivered on the landing page.
-Coordinated with the Task module steps, the message module supports communication and orientation throughout all stages of critical setup steps.
+Delivering a friendly welcome message on first login, the Message module had a simple structure, whereby additional assistance and personalized directives that spoke directly to the user would be delivered on the landing page.
+Coordinated with the Task module steps, the Message module supports communication and orientation throughout all stages of critical setup steps.